githubsyed/GCCT/README.md

 # GCCT
 Testing
-A repo for polkadot based chains
+A repo for ethereum based chains